brittbowers/brittsbits-bytes/site/content/post/triage_classifier.md

 ## Modeling

 Before diving into the modeling let’s talk about metrics.
-Recall is most important to me here because I’d rather over-allocate resources than under-allocate.
-What do I mean by that?
-High recall indicates that I’m good at catching most patients who will be admitted.
-I may predict too many admitted patients at times, but rarely will I be surprised with no doctors and 100 patients queued up in the waiting room for admittance.
-To prioritize recall while also ensuring that I’m not hugely over-allocating resources, I set up an Fbeta.
-I weighed my beta value more heavily toward recall to strongly penalize models with poor recall.
+I’m going to use a weighted score (called Fbeta) of two important classification metrics: precision and recall.
+Precision indicates my true positives from my actual results.
+This is, out of all actual hospital admissions, how many I was able to predict.
+Recall describes my true positives from my predicted results.
+This is how many patients I predicted would be admitted who were actually admitted vs those I predicted to be admitted who were actually not.
+If I have low recall I could end up over-allocating resources because I predict more patient admissions than reality.
+Low precision, however, could mean that I miss patients who should be admitted.
+Precision is more important to me here because I’d rather over-allocate resources than under-allocate.
+To prioritize precision while also ensuring that I’m not hugely over-allocating resources, I weighed my beta value more heavily toward precision to strongly penalize models with poor precision.
 Below is an example of one confusion matrix I generated:

 ![Confused?](https://cdn-images-1.medium.com/max/2000/1*6m4D44b-qtlqZBMbNPxx_w.png)*Confused?*